 Science and technology

-Particularly in the fields of information and communication technology (ICT), Burkina Faso has produced remarkable scientific and technical innovations.
-Still, challenges, including insufficient infrastructure and funding, slow down further development.
+Especially in the domains of information and communication technology (ICT), Burkina Faso has generated amazing technical and scientific inventions.
+Still, obstacles including inadequate infrastructure and financing slow down more progress.
 By means of research centers and enhanced access to ICT resources, efforts are being undertaken to stimulate creativity and technological advancement.

 Languages